PedoPot/PedoController/README.md

 - `name` (str): Name of the social network
 - `token` (str): Access token for the social network

-**Returns:** Updated social network object, or error 404 if not found
+**Returns:** Updated SocialNetwork object, or error 404 if not found

 ### DELETE `/pedocontroller/socialnetworks/delete`
 Deletes a social network.